ddmler/ddmler.github.io/_posts/2018-07-24-vue-spa-with-laravel-api-part-4.markdown

 - Part 2: [Creating everything database related: models, migrations, seeders and factories.][part2]
 - Part 3: [Setting up API routes and creating API resource controllers.][part3]
 - Part 4: Testing the API with feature tests and sqlite.
 (You are here)
-- Part 5: Setting up Continuous Deployment with TravisCI and Heroku.
+- Part 5: [Setting up Continuous Deployment with TravisCI and Heroku.][part5]
 - Part 6: Customizing the frontend skeleton, design and Dashboard component.
 - Part 7: Creating the remaining Vue components: Board, List, Card, Modal.
 - Part 8: Setting up Jest and testing all Vue components with it.